Idaeon is one classical salon-style class that provides 2.5 high school credits.

 - your student may join in at any cycle -

-Through authors and thinkers, we'll explore the biggest events, ideas, and movements that shaped the world in the past 170 years.
+Through authors and thinkers, we'll explore the biggest events, ideas, and movements that shaped the earliest world that developed what became Western civilization.
 Be prepared to read widely and well, write precisely and cogently, and discuss all these things in a room of encouraging peers.
 With snacks, of course.

 You’ll work hard, but you’ll be rewarded for your efforts.